Donate For AAD Members Search

 How can I find eczema friendly products?

 Kids with eczema have very sensitive skin.
-Many products that touch their skin can trigger eczema. ...
+Many products that touch their skin can trigger eczema.
 To complicate matters, it can take time for your child’s skin to react.
 For example, an ingredient in your child’s shampoo could trigger an eczema flare.
-The flare could occur a few hours
+The flare could occur a few hours or

 Cellulite treatments: What really works?